Wednesday, November 24, 2010

 Cycle Across America 2010.com

-> … At another gas station in Rayne we met Josette, she wanted to take a photo of the wording on our tops “Impossible is nothing” to send to her brother Adrian who suffers with ALS
+> … At another gas station in Rayne we met Josette, she wanted to take a photo of the wording on our tops “Impossible is nothing” to send to her brother Adrian who suffers with ALSUnfortunately, it seems I brought them little luck:

 >